 - Try diatomaceous earth – Also known as DE, sprinkling this powdery substance along your baseboards will cause silverfish to dry out and die when they come in contact with it.

 - Install a dehumidifier – Consider installing a dehumidifier in your basement.
-Humidity attracts a number of pests to your home and a dry environment can discourage them from coming indoors.
+Humidity attracts many pests to your home, and a dry environment can discourage them from coming indoors.

-- Clean up – Simply reducing the amount of food debris and dust particles in your home can have a dramatic impact on the presence of silverfish.
+- Clean up – Simply reducing the amount of food debris, and dust particles in your home can dramatically impact the presence of silverfish.
 Wipe down floors and surfaces and dust regularly.